Jona1302/My-Dotfiles/README.md

       cp -r waybar/ ~/.config/

-**5. At the last step we have to modify the waybar scripts by typing this:**
+**5. At the last step we have to modify the waybar scripts by running this:**

-- mod
+- modifiy

       chmod +x ~/.config/waybar/scripts/*